Our Management Team

 The key to the success of any endeavor is having the right people.
 The combination of years of forest conservation, environmental pro-activism, and business management experience gives OGA a team that is unparalleled in its ability to realize the mission and vision of profitable reforestation.

 Raul D. Hernandez founded OGA in 1995 by purchasing 41 acres of logged forestland to focus on "hands-on" restoration.
 He incorporated OGA in 1999, serves as its CEO and wrote the manual "Old-Growth Again, Restoring Logged Forests One Tree At a Time."
 Raul spent years in management positions with the Miami Herald Publishing Company before moving to Northern California to become vice-president of Urban Renaissance, Inc., an inner-city low-income housing redevelopment firm (1988 to 1993).
 Raul studied forestry and ecological issues exhaustively and accumulated a wealth of "hands-on" experience in forest restoration.
 He has a Bachelor's Degree in Business Administration from Florida International University (Miami, Fl).
-Raul has a 17-year-old daughter, Sky Alexandria, a 3-year-old son, Raul Angel, and a 1-year-old daughter, Norma Mia and a 4-year old unexpected surprise, Santiago Rio.
+Raul has a 21-year-old daughter, Sky Alexandria, a 7-year-old son, Raul Angel, a 5-year-old daughter, Norma Mia and a 4-year old unexpected surprise, Santiago Rio.
 He spends his time between the Redwood forests of Annapolis, CA and our wood working shop in Ensenada, Baja California.